bniebuhr/movecology/turdus_movement_Silveira_etal_2016_PONE/README.md

 Here we present the code for movement analysis of thrushes movement patterns in a fragmented landscape.
 Thrush movement was collected using radiotelemetry.
 We used a likelihood-based approach to fit models with different distributions and covariates to movement variables calculated based on this data - average speed and turning angles.

 The analyses follow this sequence of steps:
-- Choice a distribution for the response variable
+- Choose a distribution for the response variable
 - Select different combinations of covariates
 - Write the likelihood function for a model with each combination of covariates
 - Fit the model - search the best parameters, based on data and the likelihood function